|Main Subject Pages|

 present it is a conclusive diagnostic feature.

 YES - This bottle was produced in a turn-mold which was also known in the glass industry as a paste-mold.
-All turn-mold bottles are round in cross section and unless stained, will usually have a polished looking sheen to the glass surface.
+All turn-mold bottles are cylindrical and unless stained, will usually have a polished looking sheen to the glass surface.
 The large majority of turn-mold bottles date between 1880 and 1915, though they were produced as early as the mid-1850s and as late as the early 1920s (Switzer 1974; Deiss 1981; Jones & Sullivan 1989; Boow 1991; Gerth 2006; empirical observations).

 A "YES" answer to